zicat/tributary/doc/user_guide_config_detail.md

 ## Channel Detail

-A channel like data streaming can be appended records and consumed records by sinks repeatedly, some types of channels like file has the ability of persistence.
+A channel is like a data stream that can append records and allow sinks to consume data independently.
+Some types of channels, such as file channel, support data persistence.

-Tributary service support to define multi channels in the application.properties.
+Tributary supports defining multiple channels in the application.properties

 ```properties
 channel.c1.type=file